 Everyone is currently advised to work from home where possible.
 If staff cannot work from home, the government are no longer advising that they do not attend the workplace.
 For staff members in this category, the NHS will support staff to stay well and contributing to work, where adjustments can be made to enable staff to work from home.
 Employers should follow our guidance on supporting staff to work from home and develop specific local support for those working from home.

 Evidence is still limited about the ongoing impact of protection from the vaccine for those with underlying health conditions.
 Staff should be encouraged to discuss any concerns with their manager and employers should make every effort to make adjustments where possible and to make adjustments based on individual circumstances.

 Line managers are encouraged to seek advice from their organisation’s occupational health service to help them to continue to support their staff.

 Employers will not be told directly if their staff are in the clinically extremely vulnerable category so it is vital that managers check in with their staff regularly and ask if their circumstances may have changed, review any risk assessments undertaken, and provide the appropriate support to staff.

 Adjustments may include working from home or temporarily moving into hotel accommodation, however, accommodation costs must now be funded through your organisation.

+If staff need support to work at home, they can apply for Access to Work.
 Access to Work will provide support for the disability-related extra costs of working that are beyond standard reasonable adjustments an employer must provide.

 Protecting staff at risk from COVID-19

-In addition to the list above, some staff members may be more at risk from the consequences of COVID-19, due to their race, age or disability.
+Some staff members may be more at risk from the consequences of COVID-19, due to their race, age or disability.
 Although national guidance is that individuals in the clinically vulnerable group may not necessarily be required to shield, employers should continue to check in with their staff and undertake an individual risk assessment

 , following our guidance, to support individuals and implement adjustments or redeployment for any staff in these groups if necessary.